 Operation Roundup is a strictly voluntary program.
 You may elect to add or remove an account from the program at any time.
 Just let us know that you would like to participate by completing the form below or contacting a Tri-County EMC representative by telephone.
 Click here to add or remove your account from this program.

 Who Decides Where The Money Goes?

 A unique feature of Operation Roundup is the Tri-County EMC Foundation Board.
 Appointed by Tri-County EMC's Board of Directors, this group of nine board members determine, by objectively reviewing applications and considering available funds, which community needs or projects are funded.
 Due to a limited amount of funds each quarter, the board gives priority to applications for basic needs, such as food, clothing, shelter or medical needs.
 Members of the Foundation Board were selected because of their leadership and involvement in their community, making them uniquely knowledgeable of the needs of all of the communities served by Tri-County EMC.
 From judges and educators to ministers and retired business executives, the diverse backgrounds and knowledge of our foundation board ensures the fair and proper funding of projects.
-Click here to see organization projects that have been funded.

 September 2016 Grants